Warp Deformer Features

 This mode is set by default.

 [Level edit 3]

-This mode allows you to edit all of the [control points] and division points at the intersection of the number of divisions of a 1 x 1 (outer frame only) Bezier.
+In this mode, all of the [Control point] and division points at the intersection of the number of Bezier divisions of a 1 x 1 (outer frame only) can be edited.